tasdikrahman/bhola/README.md

 }
 ```

+### Creating a webhook for you slack channel for bhola to use

+Please follow https://api.slack.com/messaging/webhooks for the same.

 ### What bhola is not/will not be

 - will not generate certificates for you by being the intermediate broker